juliandavid-garcia/First_milestone_project/README.md

 ## 1.3.
 Design

 This website was design thinking on a minimalist concept which transmits serenity and tranquillity.
-Therefore, all pages are diaphanous but funtional, avoiding the over use of colors which could be stressful for the users.
+Therefore, all pages are diaphanous but funtional, avoiding the over use of colors which could be stressful  and overwhelming for the users.
 Hence, black white and gray are the prodominant colour.
-The font :
+- The font :
 Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast they offer making the site look clean and ordered.
+- Colors :
+   - rgba (7, 7, 7, 0.1)
+   - rgba (255,255,255,0.1)
+    - #fafafa (Font color)
+    - #1e1e1e (Drop menu)
+    - #5c5a5a (Navigation bar hover)

 ## 2. Features

 ### 2.1.
 Existing features

  The User can find all the features of this page attached to the navigation bar. these features are accessible at every page of the website.
-Therefore all of them are interconected, letting the user move around the pages no matter his/her location.
+Therefore, all of them are interconected, letting the user move around the pages no matter his/her location.

 ### 2.1.1 Home:

 This feature is the main page of the site.
-Here users will come across with a header with the developer's name and a navigation bar than links to all the features available in the site.
+Here users will come across with a header with the developer's name and a navigation bar that links to all the features available in the site.
 It also counts with a hero image which introduces the developer to the visitors.
-Furthermore, in this page there is a section called  about me which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.
+Furthermore, in this page there is a section called  **about me** which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.

 ### 2.1.2 Navigation bar:
 located in the top of the image containes the different sections of the website displayed in devices up to 576px